A Guide to Filing your Taxes in 2026

 - Pay tuition or have other education related expenses?
 There are education tax credits and deductions that you can claim.
 Note that the “Tuition and Fees Deduction” was repealed for years 2021 and after.

 - Make charitable donations?
 You can still deduct them if you itemize, but most will be better off claiming a standard deduction.
 Note that there is a IRS maximum charitable donation limit.
-Unfortunately, the universal charitable donation deduction has expired for 2022.
+Unfortunately, the popular universal charitable donation deduction expired a few years ago.

 What if I Get a Refund?